apihug/apihug.com/docs/versions/002-milestone.md

 Latest Plugin(since 0.4.0), project template will introduce build proto modules only flag.

-But if your project already exist please follow this to update to support, as this ony some gradle tricky.
+But if your project already exist please follow this to update to support, as this only some gradle tricky.

 open: `{PROJECT}/settings.gradle`: